 Registration is now closed.
 While the resources and support are limited to registered pilgrims, we welcome any and all to walk with us for any part of the route.
 Donations can still be made via the Donate tab.
 Volunteers are still needed for a variety of support duties.
 Use the Volunteer tab to contact us.
 You can view photos and videos of last year's pilgrimage here and here.
 Siempre Adelante!

-First Annual Saint Junipero Serra Walking Pilgrimage
+Second Annual Saint Junipero Serra Walking Pilgrimage

 Santa Barbara Mission to San Buenaventura Mission Basilica

 Come join us in honoring the life and holiness of St. Junipero Serra by walking in his footsteps along El Camino Real (The Royal Road) for this first annual event.
-This 35 mile stretch of the California Mission Trail is considered one of the most beautiful and pleasant mission-to-mission treks.
+This 35 mile stretch of the California Camino is considered one of the most beautiful and pleasant mission-to-mission treks.
 The route for the pilgrimage was selected to balance safety, beauty, and the opportunity for a public witness to our faith and the goodness of our beloved saint and "father of California."
 This event is fully supported with your camping gear transported, a following support vehicle, meals supplied along the way, and hydration and snack breaks provided.
 This allows you to focus on the beauty of your surroundings, prayer, singing, camaraderie, and time with the friars and priests as you walk.
-We will be camping in Carpinteria at St. Joseph's Church with an evening meal, Eucharistic Adoration time, confession, and singing around the campfire.
+We will be camping in Carpinteria at St. Joseph's Church with an evening meal, Eucharistic Adoration time, and confession.

 Only those officially registered will have access to the meals provided.
 For more pilgrimage details see FAQ.